INTRODUCTION

 (64) “Yet among you there are some who do not believe.”
 From the beginning, Jesus knew who did not believe and who would betray him.

 For the public, Jesus was at first a master or a teacher who taught in the synagogues (Mk 1:21) and at public places (Mk 2:13).
-Like followers of other rabbis of the time, many followed him because of their curiosity to listen to his enlightening teachings.
+Like the followers of other rabbis of the time, many followed him because of their curiosity to listen to his edifying teachings.
 Some people called him rabbi because, like other rabbis, he also taught in a sitting position (Mt 5:1; 13:1), he was an expert in the scriptures, lectured in the synagogues and at the Temple (Lk 19:47), and used parables to teach.

-“Yet among you there are some who do not believe.”
+“Yet among you there are some who do not believe”

 From the beginning, Jesus knew who did not believe

 Jesus was aware of the effect of his ministry on each individual.
 He accommodated all of them with patience and gave them the freedom to stay with him or leave him.
-Along with the human nature, he had the divine knowledge to understand the inner thoughts of his listeners.
+Along with human nature, he had the divine knowledge to understand the inner thoughts of his listeners.
 John documented, “While he was in Jerusalem for the feast of Passover, many began to believe in his name when they saw the signs he was doing.
 But Jesus would not trust himself to them because he knew them all, and did not need anyone to testify about human nature.
 He himself understood it well” (Jn 2:23-25).
 This he knew from the beginning of his ministry.

-From the beginning, Jesus knew who did not believe and who would betray him.
+From the beginning, Jesus knew who did not believe and who would betray him

 A reasonable question arises, “If Jesus knew the betrayal, why did he choose Judas as an Apostle?”
 The answers are:

-The betrayal of Jesus by a disciple of his inner circle was the fulfillment of the prophecy of Jesus’ passion.
+The betrayal of Jesus by a disciple of his inner circle was the fulfilment of the prophecy of Jesus’ Passion.
 That would add to the mental agony Jesus accepted, along with his physical torture.
 He received such a heartbreak for fulfilling the prophecy.
 Psalm 41:10 recites, “Even my trusted friend, who ate my bread, has raised his heel against me.”
 Jesus referred to this in John 13:18; 17:12, Matthew 26:24, Mark 14:21.
 Peter mentioned this in his speech after the Ascension of the Lord to 120 followers of Jesus (Acts 1:16).
 He also linked the purchase of Akeldama to Psalm 69:26 and replacement of Judas to Psalm 109:8 (Acts 1:20).
 The betrayal for thirty pieces of silver has reference to Zechariah 11:12-13.

-The chief priests and the scribes were seeking a way to kill Jesus because of Jesus’ popularity and noncompliance with them.
+The chief priests and the Scribes were seeking a way to assassinate Jesus because of his popularity and noncompliance with them.
 Understanding this, Judas approached the chief priests and temple guards to support them for the sake of money.
 God gives us the freedom to do good or evil.
 Judas preferred the wrong way, ignoring Jesus’ teaching, “Do not store up for yourselves treasures on earth, where moth and decay destroy, and thieves break in and steal.
 But store up treasures in heaven, where neither moth nor decay destroys, nor thieves break in and steal.
 For where your treasure is, there also will your heart be” (Mt 6:19-21).

 Jesus did not select Judas as a betrayer and his betrayal was not Jesus’ intention.
 It was Judas’ own choice.
 Jesus gave him several warnings so he could correct himself.

-– When Jesus taught about the Holy Eucharist, many of his disciples left him.
-Then Jesus asked the apostles whether they also want to leave.
-Simon Peter then professed their faith in Jesus as the “Holy One of God.”
+— When Jesus taught about the Holy Eucharist, many of his disciples left him.
+Then Jesus asked the apostles whether they also wanted to leave.
+Simon Peter then professed faith in Jesus as the “Holy One of God.”
 The response of Jesus was, “‘Did I not choose you twelve?
 Yet is not one of you a devil?’
 He was referring to Judas, son of Simon the Iscariot; it was he who would betray him, one of the Twelve” (Jn 6:66-71).

-– When Jesus washed the feet of the apostles, he said, “‘you are clean, but not all.
+— When Jesus washed the feet of the apostles, he said, “‘You are clean, but not all.
 For he knew who would betray him” (Jn 13:10b-11).

-– At the last supper, while Judas Iscariot was present, “Jesus was deeply troubled and testified, ‘Amen, amen, I say to you, one of you will betray me’” (Jn 13:21).
+— At the Last Supper, while Judas Iscariot was present, “Jesus was deeply troubled and testified, ‘Amen, amen, I say to you, one of you will betray me’” (Jn 13:21).
 When John asked, “‘Master, who is it?’
 Jesus answered, ‘It is the one to whom I hand the morsel after I have dipped it.’
 So he dipped the morsel and took it and handed it to Judas, son of Simon the Iscariot.
 After he took the morsel, Satan entered him.
 So Jesus said to him, ‘What you are going to do, do quickly’” (Jn 13:25-27).
 On the same occasion, Jesus said, “‘The Son of Man indeed goes, as it is written of him, but woe to that man by whom the Son of Man is betrayed.
 It would be better for that man if he had never been born.’
 Then Judas, his betrayer, said in reply, ‘Surely it is not I, Rabbi?’
 He answered, ‘You have said so’” (Mt 26:24-25).

 (65) So he added, “This is why I told you, no one can come to me unless it is given to him by the Father.”

 Along with our attempts, faith in the true God and salvation are gifts from heaven.
 John the Baptist taught his disciples, “No one can receive anything except what has been given him from heaven” (Jn 3:27).
-When Jesus preached, all could not comprehend him.
+When Jesus preached, not all could comprehend him.
 When the disciples asked, “Why do you speak to them in parables?”
-Jesus replied, “Because knowledge of the mysteries of the kingdom of heaven has been granted to you, but to them it has not been granted” (Mt 13:10-11).
+Jesus replied, “Because knowledge of the mysteries of the Kingdom of Heaven has been granted to you, but to them it has not been granted” (Mt 13:10-11).

 Besides the preaching, Jesus performed supernatural signs in public.
 However, many did not believe in him “in order that the word which Isaiah the prophet spoke might be fulfilled: ‘Lord, who has believed our preaching, to whom has the might of the Lord been revealed?’
 For this reason they could not believe, because again Isaiah said: ‘He blinded their eyes and hardened their heart, so that they might not see with their eyes and understand with their heart and be converted, and I would heal them” (Jn 12:37-40).